- Reducing refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.

 While the participants in the Virta program initially saw an increase of blood ketones into the ‘nutritional ketosis zone’ (i.e. greater than 0.5 mmol/L) on average after ten weeks, their blood ketones settled back to just above the control group on the standard western diet.
 At no time did their ketone values approach the optimal ketone zone (i.e. 1.5 mmol/L according to the commonly accepted definition of ketosis).

-It was interesting to see that the people who identified as insulin resistant tended to have slightly higher blood ketone values compared to the people who said they were insulin sensitive.
+It was interesting to see that the people who identified as insulin resistant tended to have slightly higher blood ketone values than those who said they were insulin sensitive.